ev1lbunny/tf-aws-minecraft/README.md

  ## Overview

- * This is a completely self configured self deploying ts3 server for aws cloud
+ * This is a completely self configured self deploying minecraft server for aws cloud

  ## Prerequisites
  * A basic knowledge of terraform , how to apply and run it.